gagolews/genieclust/devel/sphinx/weave/benchmarks_details.rst

 we have summarised the AR indices based on the datasets from the `Benchmark Suite for Clustering Algorithms – Version 1 <https://github.com/gagolews/clustering_benchmarks_v1>`_ :cite:`clustering_benchmarks_v1`.
-In this section we present raw and more detailed results for some other partition similarity measures implemented in the `genieclust` package — Fowlkes–Mallows :cite:`fm`, adjusted Rand :cite:`comparing_partitions`, adjusted and normalised mutual information :cite:`nmi`,
+In this section we present more detailed results for some other partition similarity measures implemented in the `genieclust` package — Fowlkes–Mallows :cite:`fm`, adjusted Rand :cite:`comparing_partitions`, adjusted and normalised mutual information :cite:`nmi`,